Charlie Alice Raya

 Today

-Choosing the images for the photo series, rekindled my love for photography, and in 2021 and 2022 I went on several photo shoots.
+Choosing the images for the photo series rekindled my love for photography, and in 2021 and 2022 I went on several photo tours.
 All strictly me.

-And I rediscovered my love for experimenting, both while taking the photos, and during the editing process by changing the exposure, adjusting the tone curves, or any other tweak.
+And I rediscovered my love for experimenting, both while taking the photos and during the editing process where I play with changing the exposure, with adjusting the tone curves and any other tweak.

 Like with writing, photography always has an element of exploration and discovery for me.